Divergent vs Convergent Thinking: What's the Difference?

 2. Reflect and learn: After implementing the solution, reflect on the process.
 What worked well?
 What could be improved?
 Use these insights for future problem-solving.

-The Pros and Cons of Convergent vs. Divergent Thinking
+The Pros and Cons of Divergent Thinking vs Convergent Thinking

 Convergent Thinking Pros and Cons